 The Franklinton Cemetery was started in 1799.
-It site right at a bend in the Scioto River.
+It sits right at a bend in the Scioto River.
 The first church in Franklin County was also built on this land.
 Some of the foundation still exists, and the general footprint has been found through radar scans of the area.
-The graveyard sat in disrepair for many years, and most of the graves are unmarked today.
+The graveyard sat in disrepair for many years, and many of the graves are unmarked (and the identities of the people here likely lost forever).
 There has been an effort to renovate the cemetery with new headstones where possible.

 There is also a row of markers for three Revolutionary War veterans, and one from the Civil War.

 As for Lucas Sullivant himself, he was originally buried here, but was moved to the nearby Green Lawn Cemetery at some point.
 The main focal point of the cemetery, a tall obelisk, tells more about the cemetery, the church, and Sullivant.

 This is not a terribly large cemetery, but there are some interesting things to see here.
 It’s fascinating to see just how many people passed away at alarmingly young ages.
 The pioneer life was not an easy one to be sure.